St George Water Heaters

-Average Costs in St. George
+Average impacts in St. George

 For a standard water heater installation in St. George, UT, here’s what you can expect to pay all-in (equipment + labor + permit):